Heyuan-Yao/Heyuan-Yao.github.io/_pages/about.md

 I am a second-year Ph.D. student in the Department of Industrial Engineering & Management Sciences at Northwestern University.
 I am fortunately advised by Prof. <a href="https://isaacg1.github.io/">Izzy Grosof</a>.
 Till May 2024, I was in the Joint Bachelor’s Degree Program between City University of Hong Kong and Columbia University, where I was advised by Prof. <a href="https://www.columbia.edu/~vhd1/">Victor H. de la Peña</a> and Prof. <a href="https://www.math.columbia.edu/~ik/">Ioannis Karatzas</a>.
 I received my B.A. in Mathematics-Statistics from Columbia and B.Sc. in Computing Mathematics from CityU.

 I am broadly interested in developing theory and methods for probability and statistics.
 My current interests include
-- Queueing theory, scheduling policies, multiserver/multiresource job system.
+- Queueing theory, scheduling policies.
+- Multiserver-/Multiresource- job (MSJ/MRJ) systems and cacheing systems, with applications to model computing systems, including datacenters, and LLM serving systems.
 - Decoupling, concentration inequalities for random processes.
 - Self-normalization, U-statistics.